mjg59/python-tikteck/README.md

 Python control for Tikteck LED bulbs
 ====================================

 A simple Python API for controlling LED bulbs from [Tikteck](http://www.tikteck.com).
+This code makes use of the PyBT2 branch of Mike Ryan's [PyBT](http://github.com/mikeryan/PyBT)

 Example use
 -----------